CGRU/cgru/docs/installation/installation.rst

  - Python: >= 2.6
  - Qt: Needed for Qt-GUI only
- - PostgreSQL: Optional, Needed by server for statistics only
+ - PostgreSQL: Optional, needed by server for statistics only

 Linux